Cian Ferriter

-Cian Ferriter is an Irish lawyer who has been a judge of the High Court since October 2021.
-He practised as a barrister specialising in commercial and media law.
+Cian Ferriter is an Irish judge and lawyer who has served as a Judge of the High Court since October 2021.
+He previously practiced as a barrister specialising in commercial and media law.

 Early life

-Ferriter attended secondary school at St Benildus College in Kilmacud until 1986.
+Ferriter attended secondary school at St Benildus College in Kilmacud, County Dublin, until 1986.
 He studied at University College Dublin, graduating with a BCL degree in 1993 and an arbitration diploma in 2000.
 He was the auditor of the University College Dublin Law Society between 1991 and 1992 and was the individual winner of the Irish Times Debate in 1992.

-His brother is the professor of history Diarmaid Ferriter.
+His brother Diarmaid Ferriter is Professor of Modern Irish History at University College Dublin.

 He was the moderator of the second series of the television programme The Blackbird And The Bell on RTÉ One.